 Only Reward Good Behavior

 A well-behaved husky is also one with good manners.
-This is because the dog learned how positive actions and behavior can glean treats, privileges, and other good things.
+This is because the dog learned how positive actions and behavior could glean treats, privileges, and other good things.
 Always reward quickly for a job well done.
 Do not give treats and snacks when the dog doesn’t obey or behaves poorly.

 Give Your Attention

 Make sure you give enough of your time to your dog every day.
-They love and crave attention at all times, it doesn’t matter if something else is occupying you.
+They love and crave attention at all times, and it doesn’t matter if something else is occupying you.
 Even if it’s only for a few seconds, reassure the dog you’re paying attention.